 Though the “blonde bombshell” stereotype seemed to coincide with being a “dumb blonde”, this was far from the case.
 Marilyn had an IQ of 168.

 15) Hugh Hefner is buried next to her

-Somewhat bizarrely, Playboy‘s founder Hugh Hefner bought the burial spot next to Marilyn Monroe in 1992.
-Starring on the cover of the first issue in 1953, Marilyn helped to shape Playboy into the publication that it became.
+One of the more bizarre Marilyn Monroe facts out there is that Playboy founder Hugh Hefner bought the burial spot next to Marilyn Monroe in 1992.
+Starring on the cover of the first issue in 1953, Marilyn helped to shape the magazine into the renowned publication it became.

 16) She struggled with her weight

 Though Monroe’s hourglass shape continues to inspire ladies to embrace their natural shape, Marilyn’s weight fluctuated throughout her career.
 Her weight changed so dramatically during the filming of The Prince and the Showgirl that Beatrice Dawson, the costume designer for the film said: “I have two ulcers from this film, and they’re both monogrammed MM.”